MarcoSchapira/Stratify-Legal-Documents/EULA.md

   - Reliance on incorrect or incomplete data;
   - Backend code bugs or unexpected behavior in simulations;
   - Any error, outage, or service interruption.
+- Stock prices and market information are sourced from a third-party data provider.
+We do not control or guarantee the availability, accuracy, completeness, or timeliness of this data.
+Data may be delayed, incorrect, or unavailable at times.

+## 8.1 Notification Delivery
+Notifications may be delayed, filtered, or fail to send due to device settings, connectivity, server issues, or third-party services.
+We make no guarantees that notifications will be delivered or delivered on time.

 ---